top of page

 Sumaré Incêndio.jpg

-DATA CENTERS NO ENTORNO DO RIO PAVUNA
+DATA CENTERS NEIGHBOURING PAVUNA RIVER

 How is the research conducted?